depaul-dice/sciunit/docs/tutorial.md

 else's research, even though it is only programs, data, and output.
 Programs may be built in different ways, may behave differently if not running in the author's environment, and can accept different arguments at runtime.
-All these factors contribute to the difficulties of trying out others' work.
+All these factors contribute to the difficulties of trying out, if not reproducing, others work.
-How about, starting from your next paper, you publish the article along with a "sciunit" research object to encapsulate all the workflows you plan to demonstrate, allowing your readers and reviewer to try out your work?
+How about, starting from your next paper, you publish the article along with a 'sciunit' research object to encapsulate all the workflows you plan to demonstrate, allowing your readers and reviewer to try out your work?

 ## Basic concepts

 ### Sciunit

-"Sciunit" is both the name of the reusable research object we defined and also the name of command-line tool that creates, manages, and shares *sciunits*.
+'Sciunit' is both the name of the reusable research object we defined and also the name of command-line tool that creates, manages, and shares *sciunits*.
 A sciunit consists of multiple *executions*.
 Each execution refers to an execution of a command under Linux.
-The command may be a single binary, may start with the name of a specific virtual machine for managed languages, such as "java," or may be a shell script that contains multiple commands.
+The command may be a single binary, may start with the name of a specific virtual machine for managed languages, such as Java, or may be a shell script that contains multiple commands.
 An execution may also be a series of terminal inputs that capture your interaction with a UNIX shell.
-In all cases, the execution have its runtime dependencies determined during an "auditing" phase, saved to a sciunit, and can be "repeated" later on a different machine without pulling in any dependencies of the execution.
+In all cases, the execution have its runtime dependencies determined during an *auditing* phase, saved to a sciunit, and can be *repeated* later on a different machine without pulling in any dependencies of the execution.

 Each execution is assigned an execution id, starting from `e1`.
 In your